• Target level of study

 Objectives

-The Banking Risk Analysis course provides skills in the tools for modeling banking risks and the banking environment.
-A good knowledge of banking operations and products.
+The Banking Risk Analysis program allows students to acquire skills in banking risk modeling tools and the banking environment.
+A good knowledge of banking operations and products is required.

 Read more